lucasgleba/zkRiscV/README.md

 Constrains in ValidVMStep_Flat(n); mSize = 128 (Harvard): 4780 * n + 7920;
 Can fit 217 VM steps in 2^20 constraints.
+Can fit 3508 VM steps in 2^24 constraints.
 Can fit 56156 VM steps in 2^28 constraints.